FUE Hair Transplant UK

 The strip method involves taking a strip of skin from the back of the head.
 The skin is taken to just below the base of the hair follicles and the individual hairs are cut up into small grafts with the use of a microscope.
 These individual hairs are then implanted into the areas needing grafting.
 This technique is carried out under local anaesthetic and is very labour intensive.
 The patient is normally left with a long scar at the back of the head which is normally covered by hairs growing just above the scar line.
 Now a days the a new Trichophytic closer method of wound closer can result in thinner scar.
 As a result it is not appropriate for some men who wish to have their hair cut very short as the scar can often be very visible.
 However, for women, this technique is sometimes more appropriate as the scar is hidden under long hairs at the back of the head.
 We do NOT perform FUT at Rejuvence Clinic.

-FUE Hair Transplantation - Our preferred choice!
+FUE Hair Transplantation in UK - Our preferred choice!

 FUE – Follicular Unit Excision (previously known as extraction), is the procedure of choice for some hair transplant surgeon.
 This involves harvesting individual ‘follicular units’ (hairs) using a special automated punch device that cores out the hairs one by one.
 This means that the donor hairs obtained are able to be transplanted onto the bare areas of the head.
 This technique is also carried out under local anaesthetic.
 The scars associated with FUE are much smaller are usually like rounded pale dots and this is particularly suitable for men who are subsequently able to have their hair cut quite short but not very short.